CharuMehndiratta/CSE549/README.md

 - argument k stands for kmer size
 - argument h stands for number of hash functions

-It took us ~ *22* minutes to build Containment Hash and Minhash indices for *20* reference genomes.
+It took ~ *22* minutes to build Containment Hash and Minhash indices for *20* reference genomes.

 #### Command for calling the query on the long reads
 ```